 As a beginner you probably don’t want to break your bank account, but if you’re serious you’re still going to want something that does the job and has most of the technical features the pros use.
 With that in mind you’re looking at $400 to $500 price range if purchasing the camera brand new.

-Best entry-level camera for beginners – comparison chart:
+Best entry-level camera for beginners in 2020 – comparison chart:

 Here are our top 5 beginner DSLR cameras we think will help you take your photography hobby to the next level.